quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 ##Step one

-First we create a model, the model will contain additional information about what the fields are supposed to be used for and  how they should be used (Qualia).
+First we create a model (or follow along with the one in todo_mvc), the model will contain additional information about what the fields are supposed to be used for and  how they should be used (Qualia).

 Presume a simple use case, like a list of todo items,